PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 The merchant is warned if he edits the price of the product with a specific price or a catalog price rule.
 ![Warning on the edition of a product with specific price](/img/Warning_on_the_edition_product_specific_price_catalog.PNG)

-**While editing the quantity, the total price will be updated multipling quantity with the base price.**
+**While editing the quantity, the total price will be updated multiplying quantity with the base price.**
 The **Update button** saves the modification and **Cancel button** drops them.

 These rules apply for all types of products, with or without combinations.
 Nevertheless, there are some specific cases, detailed below :